-I have instructed a Hartlepool conveyancer having made sure that they are on the Bank of Ireland conveyancing panel.
+After shopping around on the internet I have found a Hartlepool conveyancer having checked that they are on the HSBC conveyancing panel.
 Does my lawyer arrange the survey of the property?

-Due to the input of my in-laws I had a survey completed on a house in Hartlepool ahead of retaining lawyers.
-I have been informed that there is a flying freehold overhang to the house.
-My surveyor advised that some lenders tend not give a mortgage on such a premises.
+I decided to have a survey carried out on a house in Hartlepool in advance of retaining conveyancers.
+I have been advised that there is a flying freehold overhang to the property.
+The surveyor advised that some lenders may not give a mortgage on a flying freehold house.

-It depends who your proposed lender is.
-Lloyds has different requirements from Halifax.
-If you e-mail us we can check with the relevant bank.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Hartlepool.
-Conveyancing will be smoother if you use a solicitor in Hartlepool especially if they are acquainted with such properties in Hartlepool.
+It varies from the lender to lender.
+HSBC has different instructions from Halifax.
+If you e-mail us we can check with the relevant lender.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Hartlepool.
+Conveyancing may be slightly more expensive based on your lender's requirements.